malcolmalex/angular-gulp-template/README.md

 content like images.

 Also, the default configuration allows you to embed unit tests right in the component directory rather than storing them in a separate test directory.
-As long as files are of the form *_test.coffee, the build system knows what to do.
+As long as files are of the form `*_test.coffee`, the build system knows what to do.
 This is configurable - see the `config/paths.coffee` for all the globs configured by default.